ryanelandt/path_planning_with_charging/readme.md

 A directed graph is made up of vertices and directed edges.
 For this problem, each vertex represents an allowed state of the plane.
-The plane's state consists of an airport and the amount of flight time the battery has remaining.
+The plane's state consists of city and the amount of flight time the battery has remaining.

-    state = (airport, battery_remaining)
+    state = (city, battery_remaining)

 Edges represent allowed transitions between states.
 For this problem, there are two types of state transitions: flying and charging.